StandaloneDynamics/StandaloneDynamics.github.io/content/about.md

 draft: false
 ---

-Hi My name is Menzi Mthembu.

-With over 10 years of experience in software development, I've had the opportunity to work across diverse industries, including logistics, finance, and non-governmental organizations (NGOs).

-My journey has allowed me to hone my skills in various programming languages, such as Python, Java, Rust, and Golang.
-Each project has presented unique challenges and learning experiences, enabling me to adapt and innovate solutions that meet the specific needs of each sector.

-I take pride in my ability to collaborate with cross-functional teams and deliver high-quality software that drives efficiency and impact.
+Hi, I’m Menzi — a software developer with over a decade of experience turning ideas into reliable, scalable software.
+Over the years, I’ve built solutions across logistics, finance, and non-profit sectors.

+I’m fluent in several languages — Python, Java, Rust, and Golang — and enjoy diving into new and exciting challenges just as much as crafting sleek backend APIs.
+Along the way, I’ve worked with modern DevOps tools like CI/CD pipelines and setup cloud infrastructure.

+These days, I’m focused on launching my own SaaS project, a product I’m building from the ground up — code, infrastructure, and vision included.

+When I’m not writing code, you’ll probably find me tinkering with electronics, exploring how hardware and software come together — or chasing down the next cool idea to experiment with.